Tech Class Distance Learning FAQ

 Student Accounts on the Scratch Website

 All students in grades 6 and 7 are required to create and use an account on the Scratch website to complete, submit, and share their technology class assignments.
 In addition to expectations for compliance with St. John Technology Use Policy (see the Family Handbook), students are instructed to avoid the use of any personal information such as their name in their Scratch account and shared projects.

-We are now using special Scratch accounts and a classroom page on the Scratch website to manage our work.
+We use special Scratch education accounts and a classroom page on the Scratch website to manage our work.
 These Scratch accounts are setup by students using an invitation URL provided by Mr. James in class.
 These accounts have student-specified passwords but do not have an associated email address.
 Shared projects are still publicly visible and students may interact with others on the Scratch website just like a regular account holder.
 As the teacher for the online classroom, Mr. James can reset passwords.